Thomas F. Bayard: Early life and family

-Bayard was born in Wilmington, Delaware in 1828, the second son of James A. Bayard Jr. and Anne née Francis.
-The Bayard family was prominent in Delaware as Bayard's father would be elected to the United States Senate in 1851.
-Among Bayard's ancestors were his grandfather James A. Bayard, also a Senator; and great-grandfather Richard Bassett, who served as Senator from and Governor of Delaware.
-Several other relatives served in high office, including Bayard's uncle Richard H. Bayard, another Delaware Senator; and his great-great-uncle Nicholas Bayard, who was Mayor of New York City.
+Bayard was born in Wilmington, Delaware, in 1828, the second son of James A. Bayard Jr. and Anne née Francis.
+The Bayard family was prominent in Delaware, as Bayard's father would be elected to the United States Senate in 1851.
+Among Bayard's ancestors were his grandfather James A. Bayard, also a U.S. senator; and great-grandfather Richard Bassett, who served as U.S senator from and governor of Delaware.
+Several other relatives served in high office, including Bayard's uncle Richard H. Bayard, another Delaware senator; and his great-great-granduncle Nicholas Bayard, who was mayor of New York City.
 On his mother's side, Bayard descended from Philadelphia lawyer and financier Tench Francis Jr. Bayard was educated in private academies in Wilmington and then in Flushing, New York, when his father moved to New York City for business reasons.
-Bayard's father returned to Delaware in 1843, but he remained in New York, working as a clerk in the mercantile firm of his brother-in-law August Schermerhorn.
+Bayard remained in New York when his father returned to Delaware in 1843, and he worked as a clerk in the mercantile firm of his brother-in-law August Schermerhorn.

-In 1846, his father secured him a job in a banking firm in Philadelphia and he worked there for the next two years.
+In 1846, his father secured him a job in a banking firm in Philadelphia, and he worked there for the next two years.
 Bayard was unsatisfied with his progress at the firm and returned to Wilmington to read law at his father's office.
-Bayard was admitted to the bar in 1851, the year his father was elected to the United States Senate.
+Bayard was admitted to the bar in 1851, the year that his father was elected to the U.S. Senate.
 Thomas took on greater responsibilities in the family law office and rose quickly in the legal profession.
 In 1853, after the election of Democratic President Franklin Pierce, Bayard was appointed United States Attorney for Delaware.
-He spent only a year in the position before moving to Philadelphia to open a practice with his friend William Shippen, a partnership that lasted until Shippen's death in 1858.
+He spent only a year in the position before moving to Philadelphia to open a law practice with his friend William Shippen, a partnership that lasted until Shippen's death in 1858.
 While in Philadelphia, Bayard met Louise Lee, whom he married in October 1856.
 The marriage produced twelve children.